ajuavinett/CellTypesLesson/docs/jupyter_instructions.md

 4. Type  `git clone http://www.github.com/ajuavinett/CellTypesLesson.git`
 to clone the necessary codebase into your folder.

 5. Close the Terminal window.
-On the Jupyter dashboard, you should now see a folder BIPN 145.
+On the Jupyter dashboard, you should now see a folder CellTypesLesson.
 Click into it, and open “Introduction to Jupyter Notebooks” From here, you can follow the directions in the Jupyter Notebook.
 Au revoir!

-6. When you’re done, go to the Running tab and Shutdown all of your terminal & notebook processes.
+* <b>Note</b>: When you’re done, go to the Running tab and Shutdown all of your terminal & notebook processes.

 #### Option 2: From a local computer
 If you’d like to access the SDK locally, follow these steps.
 <u>Note</u>: If you’re in BIPN145, you should do this lab through the Data Hub (Option 1 above).

-1. Make sure that you have the Anaconda Python 3.7 distribution (https://www.anaconda.com/download/) installed on your computer.
+1. Make sure that you have the <a href="https://www.anaconda.com/download/">Anaconda Python 3.7</a> distribution installed on your computer.
-2. Make sure that you have Git (https://git-scm.com/download/win) installed on your computer.
+2. If necessary, <a href="https://git-scm.com/download/win">install Git</a> on your computer.
 You can click “Next” through all of the options.
-3. Open an Anaconda Prompt window.
+3. If you're using Windows.
+Open an Anaconda Prompt window.
 This will open a new Python terminal.
+If you're using a Mac, simply open a Terminal window.
 * Hint: Search for “Anaconda” in Windows and you should see come up as an option.
+Similarly, you can search for Terminal in Mac.
 4. Change directories into your Documents folder by typing `cd Documents`
 5. Make a new folder for your Python notebooks by entering  `mkdir PythonNotebooks`
 6. Check that your folder is there with the command dir.
 You should see PythonNotebooks in the list.